Qazeer/InfoSec-Notes/General/Passwords_cracking.md

 signons.sqlite3 / logins.json
 ```

-A master password can be set in either program and this affects key3.db.
+A master password can be set in either program and this affects `key3.db`.
 By
 default no password is set.

-John-the-Ripper can be used to crack the master password:
+`John-the-Ripper` can be used to crack the master password:

 ```bash
 # First extract the master password hash